 A typical scenario is that you might be trying to add your blog to a blogging directory and you hit a wall when petitioned for that damn feed URL.
 The awful part of all this is that if you don't play ball, your blog doesn't get listed in these directories.
 For bloggers who are trying to gain an audience, this really isn't the desired scenario.
-And no, trying to submit the form without the requested feed URL doesn't fly, even if you hit Submit or Save repeatedly.
-Some gremlin has been there ahead of you and has sussed this out already.
-And pounding on Submit or Save doesn't work either.
+And no, trying to submit the form without the requested feed URL doesn't fly, even if you pound Submit or Save repeatedly.
+Some gremlin has been there ahead of you and has sussed this out already, and that little gremlin knows this is what you'll try to do.

 Nope, you have hit a roadblock.
 If most of you are honest, at this juncture, you click the little x up in the corner to make the bad form go away, telling yourself you'll do it when you aren't so busy.
 Right.

 Now, even if you started out as a novice blogger, sooner or later you would have stumbled upon your blog's URL—you know, that horizontal line of text that keeps reappearing up top each time you sign in to your blogging platform.
 You may even have gone well past typing the whole thing out and become adept at grabbing it by highlighting it and copy/pasting it, and you now feel like a bit of a wizard and on top of the game.

 Even those as slow as slugs have winkled out that .com, .ca, and .org are site URLs.
 So that part of the form at least is easily navigable.
 But, it's that bottom line that is the Waterloo and that cuts many bloggers right off at the knees.